 - Jamdagni Kund and Punch Kund Pushkar are situated 2.5 km away from Pushkar and the temple is dedicated to five Pandavas and Lord Krishna.

 - Vaidhnath Temple Pushkar has one of the four important Shivaling and is considered as the re-creation of one of the 12 jyotirlingas.
+There are five jyotirlingas in Maharashtra.

 - The Atmateshwar Mahadev Temple is another major Shiva temple that is situated close to Pushkar.